-Mr Malcolm Geier Chief Executive Officer Port of Hastings Development Authority PO Box 249 CRIB POINT VIC 3919 Further information regarding the operation and scope of FOI can be obtained from the Act; regulations made under the Act; and www.foi.vic.gov.au.
+Mr Malcolm Geier Chief Executive Officer Port of Hastings Development Authority PO Box 249 CRIB POINT VIC 3919

+Further information regarding the operation and scope of FOI can be obtained from the Act.
+Regulations made under the Act, and www.foi.vic.gov.au.

-The Port of Hastings Development Authority received one request during the 12 months ending 30 June 2019.
+The Port of Hastings Development Authority did not receive any requests during the 12 months ending 30 June 2020.